router-resources/CrossChain-NFT-Step-by-Step-Guide/README.md

 # ✌️`Let's Begin 🚀`

-Step 1) Log in to your preferred Solidity development platform, such as Remix or Truffle , etc
+Step 1) Log in to your preferred Solidity development platform, such as Remix or Truffle, etc. For this tutorial, we will be using Remix IDE.

 Step 2) Create a new workspace by selecting the "New Workspace" option.
 You may need to specify a name for the workspace and choose a template to use.
 For example, you could select the "Solidity" template.